QuesmaOrg/red-team-testbed-for-gpt-oss/README.md

 ## Ethics and Compliance

-This testbed is designed exclusively for:
+This toolkit is designed exclusively for:

 - ✅ OpenAI's official red-teaming competition
 - ✅ Legitimate security research